yokurin/CIFilterImage/README.md

 ## Installation
 ### CocoaPods

-MemoryCache is available through [CocoaPods](https://cocoapods.org).
+CIFilterImage is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby